-Average Medicare reimbursement rates for NIV HCPCS code E0466 were a monthly, non-capped rental with rates of \$1,042.26 a month in 2019, and increased 0.9% effective January 1, 2020 to \$1,051.64 a month, excluding Puerto Rico where the monthly Medicare reimbursement rate for E0466 was \$1,827.24 per month in 2019 and increased to \$1,843.69 a month effective January 1, 2020.
+Average Medicare reimbursement rates for NIV Healthcare Common Procedure Coding System (HCPCS) code E0466 were a monthly, non-capped rental with rates of \$1,042.26 a month in 2019, and increased 0.9% effective January 1, 2020 to \$1,051.64 a month, excluding Puerto Rico where the monthly Medicare reimbursement rate for E0466 was \$1,827.24 per month in 2019 and increased to \$1,843.69 a month effective January 1, 2020.
 While NIV has been removed from competitive bidding round 2021, NIV may be included in future rounds, which could reduce the reimbursement rates for these products.
+In addition, the Medicare Coverage Advisory Committee (MEDCAC) recently had a meeting on July 22, 2020 to discuss home use of non-invasive positive pressure ventilation in patients with chronic respiratory failure consequent to COPD.
+CMS is seeking MEDCAC's recommendations regarding the characteristics that define patient selection and usage criteria for these items.
+This request could signal forthcoming changes in Medicare coverage of these items, and possibly changes in HCPCS codes, which could impact our NIV business and growth initiatives.

 On May 15, 2019, a bi-partisan bill was introduced in the House of Representatives that would provide relief from competitive bidding in non-bid areas.
-As of April 3, 2020, there were 75 co-sponsors on this bill.
+As of July 1, 2020, there were 75 co-sponsors on this bill.
 If passed, the bill would provide retroactive relief to rural areas by making the 50/50 blended reimbursement rate in rural and noncontiguous areas to all items and services furnished with dates of service from June 1, 2018, with no end date, and by introducing a 75/25 blended reimbursement rate for areas other than rural or noncontiguous areas.
 The legislation also proposes to remedy a double-dip cut to oxygen payments caused by the misapplication of a 2006 budget neutrality offset balancing increased utilization for oxygen generating portable equipment with lower reimbursement for stationary equipment.
 There is no known timing on voting on this bill.
 As part of the CARES Act, portions of this bill including the 50/50 blended reimbursement rate in rural and noncontiguous areas and the 72/25 blended reimbursement rate for non-rural, non-competitive bidding areas were approved effective for claims after March 6, 2020 for the length of the COVID-19 PHE.